Boysenberry research study

 In this study, we seek to investigate whether short-term boysenberry protects lung function from the effects of ozone exposure in healthy individuals.

-Our research team selected for participants to take part in our study:
+Our research are looking for participants to take part in our study:

 Volunteers will supplement with boysenberry powder or placebo daily for five days then complete a trial day where we will measure the effects of boysenberry powder in maintaining lung function during exposure to safe levels of ozone.

-Participants will receive $620 in supermarket vouchers as a thank you for completing all four trial days and subsequent follow-up visits.
+Participants will receive $320 in supermarket vouchers as a thank you for completing all two trial days and subsequent follow-up visits.

 This study was approved by the Health & Disabilities Ethics Committees